cncf/devstats-helm/README.md

 - Postgres endpoint - endpoint for PostgreSQL master service.
 On deploy, this does nothing; once spun up, the master pod will direct it to itself.
 - Postgres rolebinding - Postgres RBAC role binding.
 - Postgres role - Postgres RBAC role.
 Required for the deployed postgres pods to have control over configmaps, endpoint and services required to control leader election and failover.
-- Postgres statefulset - main patroni objcet - creates 3 nodes, uses security group to allow mounting its volume as a postgres user.
-Creates 3 nodes (1 becomes master, 2 read-replicas).
-Each node has its own EBS storage (which is replicated from master).
+- Postgres statefulset - main patroni objcet - creates 4 nodes, uses security group to allow mounting its volume as a postgres user.
+Creates 4 nodes (1 becomes master, 3 read-replicas).
+Each node has its own per-node local storage (which is replicated from master).
 Uses SHM memory hack to allow docker containers use full RAM for SHM. gets postgres credentials from secret file. each node exposes postgres port and a special `patroni` REST API port 8008.
 Holds full patroni configuration.
 - Postgres service account - needed to manage Postgres RBAC.
 - Postgres service config - placeholder service to keep the leader election endpoint from getting deleted during initial deployment.
 Not useful for connecting to anything: `postgres-service-config`.
 - Postgres service read-only - service for load-balanced, read-only connections to the pool of PostgreSQL instances: `postgres-service-ro`.